Psycho (1960 film): Filming

 Hitchcock was forced uncharacteristically to do retakes for some scenes.
 The final shot in the shower scene, which starts with an extreme close-up on Marion's eye and zooms in and out, proved difficult for Leigh because the water splashing in her eyes made her want to blink, and the cameraman had trouble as well because he had to manually focus while moving the camera.
 Retakes were required for the opening scene because Hitchcock felt that Leigh and Gavin were not passionate enough.
-Leigh had trouble saying "Not inordinately" for the real estate office scene, requiring additional retakes.
-Lastly, the scene in which "Mother" is discovered required complicated coordination of the chair turning around, Vera Miles (as Lila Crane) hitting the light bulb, and a lens flare, which proved to be difficult.
+Leigh had trouble saying, "Not inordinately" for the real estate office scene, requiring additional retakes.
+Lastly, the scene in which "Mother" is discovered required complicated coordination of the chair turning around, Vera Miles (as Lila) hitting the light bulb and a lens flare, which proved to be difficult.
 Hitchcock forced retakes until all three elements were effected to his satisfaction.

-According to Hitchcock, a series of shots with Arbogast going up the stairs in the Bates house before he is stabbed were done by assistant director Hilton A. Green, working with storyboard artist Saul Bass' drawings only while Hitchcock was incapacitated with the common cold.
+According to Hitchcock, a series of shots with Arbogast going up the stairs in the Bates house before he is stabbed were directed by Green based on Bass' storyboards while Hitchcock was incapacitated by the common cold.
 However, upon viewing the dailies of the shots, Hitchcock was forced to scrap them.
 He claimed they were "no good" because they did not portray "an innocent person but a sinister man who was going up those stairs".
 Hitchcock later re-shot the scene, though a little of the cut footage made its way into the film.
 Filming the murder of Arbogast proved problematic, owing to the overhead camera angle necessary to hide the film's twist.
-A camera track constructed on pulleys alongside the stairway together with a chairlike device had to be constructed and thoroughly tested over a period of weeks.
+A camera track constructed on pulleys alongside the stairway together with a chair-like device had to be constructed and thoroughly tested over a period of weeks.

 Alfred Hitchcock's cameo is a signature occurrence in most of his films.
-In Psycho, he can be seen through a window—wearing a Stetson hat—standing outside Marion Crane's office.
+In Psycho, he can be seen through a window—wearing a Stetson hat—standing outside Marion's workplace.
 Wardrobe mistress Rita Riggs has said that Hitchcock chose this scene for his cameo so that he could be in a scene with his daughter, who played one of Marion's colleagues.
-Others have suggested that he chose this early appearance in the film in order to avoid distracting the audience.
+Others have suggested that he chose this early appearance in the film to avoid distracting the audience.